idev-oss/CheckEmails/README.md

 No installation required — just unzip and run.

+### Running on macOS

+On macOS, you might need to grant the application permission to run because it's not signed with an Apple Developer ID.

+1.  **Run from Terminal**: Open the Terminal and run the application.
+You'll see a security warning, and the OS will block it.
+2.  **Allow in Settings**:
+    *   Go to **Apple menu  → System Settings → Privacy & Security**.
+    *   Scroll down to the security section.
+    *   You will see a message like: *"“checkemails” was blocked from use because it is not from an identified developer."*
+    *   Click the **"Open Anyway"** button.
+3.  **Run Again**: Run the application from the Terminal again.
+It should now work as expected.

 ### Verifying downloads

 Each release includes platform-specific ZIP archives along with integrity and signature files: